Frankline-Kiplangat/fifthridge/README.md

 ## FIFTH RIDGE

 ## Description
- This is a web application that eneables users to plan parties.
+ This is a web application that enables users to plan parties.
 Whatever kind of party you are planning; a birthday, bridal or baby shower,new years eve party, business meetings or some other celebration, our Website  makes it easy to manage every detail.
 It saves time!
  ## Authors
 * Elly Kiplangat
 * Maratah Njoroge